Section 179 and Bonus Depreciation

 Lastly, and this is yet another big deal, any personal use must be considered taxable income as an employee of your S corporation.
 Don’t laugh, it’s true!
 How do you calculate the amount of imputed income?
 The easiest and most widely accepted way is to use the Annual Lease Value Table in IRS Publication 15-B Employer’s Tax Guide to Fringe Benefits.

-For 2018, the lease value of a $50,000 automobile is $13,250 annually.
+For the 2021 tax year, the lease value of a $50,000 automobile is $13,250 annually.
 If you use the business-owned automobile for personal use 10% of the time, then $1,325 will be added to your W-2 and taxed as compensation (including Social Security and Medicare taxes, and all the taxes you would expect).
 Here is the link to IRS Publication 15-B-

-You can also use the mileage rate, but there are strong limitations such as the fair market value of the automobile must be below $27,300 (for 2018).
-That will preclude most automobiles.
+You can also use the mileage rate, but there are strong limitations such as the fair market value of the automobile must be below $51,500 (for the 2021 tax year).
+That will preclude some automobiles.
 But let’s run the math anyways.

 For example, you drove 15,000 miles and 5,000 miles were personal.
-You would need to add 5,000 miles x 54.5 cents (for 2018) which equals $2,700 to W-2 income.
+You would need to add 5,000 miles x 56 cents (for the 2021 tax year) which equals $2,800 to W-2 income.
 And here’s the personal use kicker- if you are operating your car for less than the standard mileage rate (and you usually do), you will artificially be inflating your income.

 Having a mixed use (personal and business) automobile be owned by the business sounds like a lot of work.
 Everyone at our office likes French fries, but we won’t run a mile for just one.
 Let’s make sure it’s worth it.
 Will the tax benefit of depreciation in the first two years offset the additional imputed income?
 Perhaps.